pengSherryYel/Replidec/README.md

 If you want to redownload the database, `-d` parameter can be used.
 The older database will be mv to "discarded_db" in the workdir(-w); This dir can be removed manually by user.

-We provide 2 database for user choose.
-Use -D to choose database. all|prokaryote

-1. all: This database contain all proteins from the prokaryotic, eukaryotic virus and prophage.
-2. prokaryote: This database contain proteins from the prokaryotic virus and prophage. eukaryotic virus gene was removed from this database

-## Usage: Input(-i) and Propgram(-p)
+## Usage: Input (-i) and Propgram (-p)

 **Input file is different base on different program**

 Replidec cantain **3** different program:

-1. 'multiSeqAsOne'
+1. 'multi_fasta'
-2. 'batch'
+2. 'genome_table'
-3. 'multiSeqEachAsOne',
+3. 'protein_table',

-### multiSeqAsOne
+### multi_fasta mode:
-* multiSeqAsOne mode: input is a plain text file contain two coloumn (seprator must be **tab**)
+* input is a fasta file and treat each sequence as one virus.

-    * first column: sample name; this will be used as identfier in the output summary file

-    * second column: path of the **genome or contig** file from one virues (Each file can contain multi seq)

-    * Example: test/example/genome_test.small.index
+  * Example: <your_path>/viral_contigs.fasta

     ```
-    seq1    example/genome_test/genome.test.fnaaa
-    seq2    example/genome_test/genome.test.fnaab
-    seq3    example/genome_test/genome.test.fnaac
+    >contig_1
+    TATCGATCGATCGATCGATCGATCGTACGTACGTACGTACG...
+    >contig_2
+    CATCGATCGATCGATCGATCGATCGATCGATCGATCGATCG...
+    ...
     ```

-### multiSeqEachAsOne
-* multiSeqEachAsOne mode: input is a **sequence** file and treat *each* seqence as from one virus and give each sequence a predict result;

-    * This mode will treat each sequence independently

-    * Example: test/example/test.contig.small.fa

-### batch
+### genome_table mode:
-* batch mode: input is a plain text file contain two coloumn (seprator must be **tab**);
+* input is a tab separated file with two columns.

-    * first column: sample name;
+    * 1st column: sample name

-    * second column: path of the **protein** file from one virues;
+    * 2nd column: path to the genome sequence file of the virus

-    * Example: test/example/example.small.list
+    * Example: <your_path>/example_genomes.tsv

     ```
-    simulate_art_sample1.10 example/simulate_art_sample1.10.faa
-    simulate_art_sample1.11 example/simulate_art_sample1.11.faa
-    simulate_art_sample1.12 example/simulate_art_sample1.12.faa
+    contig_1    your/file/path/contig_1.fasta
+    contig_2    your/file/path/contig_2.fasta
+    contig_3    your/file/path/contig_3.fasta
+    ...
     ```

+### protein_table mode:
+* input is a tab separated file with two columns

+    * 1st column: sample name
+    * 2nd column: path to the protein file of the virus
+    * Example: <your_path>/example_proteins.tsv

+    ```
+    contig_1_prot	your/file/path/contig_1.fasta
+    contig_2_prot	your/file/path/contig_2.fasta
+    contig_3_prot   your/file/path/contig_3.fasta
+    ...
+    ```

-## Usage: Output(-w and -s)
+## Usage: Output (-w and -n)
+The output directory can be assigned with `-w , --work_dir ` where the intermidiate files and the final prediction results will be stored.
-The output dirname can use `-w` to set and the name of summary file can use `-s` to set.
+The name of the final summary file can be assigned with `-n , --file_name` argument.

-Under output dir serveral dir and a summary file will be generated
+At the end of the analysis, the output directory would contain the following:
-* BC_Inno: This dir contain the result file for dectect Innovirues
+* BC_Inno: This directory contains the result file for dectect Innovirues
-* BC_mmseqs: This dir contain the result file for mapping result to our custom database
+* BC_mmseqs: This directory contains the result file for mapping result to our custom database
-* BC_pfam: This dir contain the result file for dectect the Integrase and Excisionase
+* BC_pfam: This directory contains the result file for dectect the Integrase and Excisionase
-* BC_prodigal: This dir contain the result file for CDS prediction from genome or contig sequence. (-p batch will not generate this dir)
+* BC_prodigal: This directory contains the result file for CDS prediction from genome or contig sequence. (if {-p protein_table} is used, this directory will not be created)
-* BC_predict.summary: This file is the summary file of the predict result.
+* prediction_summary.tsv: This file is the summary file of the predict result.
 It contain multiple coloumns.
     * sample_name: identifier.
 Can be sequence id or first coloumn the plain text input file.

     * integrase_number: the number of genes mapped to integrase meet the creteria(set by -c).